 - we do not sell individuals' information

-- we host health information campaigns on behalf of Public Health England, where we are Data Processors.
+- we host health information campaigns on behalf of the Department of Health and Social Care, where we are Data Processors.
 These campaigns may have separate privacy terms and consent requirements

 - before you submit any information, you will be informed why we are asking for specific information and it is up to you whether you provide it